 Access and opening hours

-Kappabashi is located between Ueno Station and Asakusa Station, so you could walk from any of these for about 20 minutes.
+Kappabashi is located between Ueno Station and Asakusa Station, so you could walk from either of these for about 15 minutes.
 Another option is to take the Ginza Line to Tawaramachi Station and take exit 3.
 From here just walk west past a post office and on the next traffic light you will see the massive chef statue (see top image) on top of one of the buildings at this end of the street.

 Most of the stores are open between 9:00 and 17:00, but keep in mind that they tend to be closed on Sundays and public holidays.
 Something else to consider is that while some stores offer a delivery service, not all of them do if you are thinking about purchasing something bigger…or just a lot.